 “My husband is coming home tomorrow,” she said as she gulped down the red wine.

 “So, we will be leaving for London for a vacation”

 “Oh wow!
 I am so happy for you Nne, you deserve it.”

-Editi rolled her eyes, “Two weeks that almost seems as two months.”
+Editi rolled her eyes, “Two weeks that almost seem like two months.”

 Editi sighed.
 “Just get me anything.
 Anything at all.”

 |Chapter 1||Chapter 2||Chapter 3||Chapter 4||Chapter 5||Chapter 6||Chapter 7||Chapter 8||Chapter 9||Chapter 10||Chapter 11||Chapter 12||Chapter 13||Chapter 14||Chapter 15||Chapter 16||Chapter 17||Chapter 18||Chapter 19||Chapter 20||Chapter 21||Chapter 22||Chapter 23||Chapter 24||Chapter 25||Chapter 26||Chapter 27||Chapter 28|